michelrendon11/DesktopSyms/README.md

-The company I work for has sensors with Bluetooth capabilities.
+# The company I work for has sensors with Bluetooth capabilities

 The intention of this Webpage was to create a stand-alone, self-contained WebApp to communicate with the sensors through any device, mainly mobile devices.